 About Guantanamo Bay

 Columbia College-Guantanamo Bay was established in 2003.
-The campus provides higher education to working adults and offers five classrooms, a computer lab, a qualified academic advisors and faculty and high-speed, online access to library resources.
+The campus provides higher education to working adults and offers five classrooms, a computer lab, faculty and high-speed, online access to library resources.

-The campus at Hunter Army Airfield provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
+The Columbia College-Guantanamo Bay location provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
 As part of a network of campuses across the country and a robust online program, the college offers convenient courses to civilians as well as military adult learners.

 Columbia College-Guantanamo was established in 2003 and began offering courses to students in January 2004.
 Today it continues to serve civilian and military adult learners in the area.

 Columbia College-Guantanamo Bay is part of Columbia College's network of nationwide campuses.
 The first extended campus was founded in St. Louis in 1973 after an Army education services officer was interested in providing courses to Army recruiters in the area.

 Today, the Division of Adult Higher Education at Columbia College includes 30 campuses, including one in Guantanamo Bay, Cuba.
 About half of Columbia College's nationwide campuses are on military bases.
 The Online Campus at Columbia College also serves students in the Guantanamo Bay area.

 We know there's more to life than studying.
 When you're ready to take a break from the books, you'll find plenty of recreational, cultural and sports opportunities.